We asked employees: what gift did your boss or company give you (or your spouse) that made you feel more loyal to that company? See their responses...

 Larger employers with 100 employees or more are obligated to comply with two additional laws.
 Unless otherwise specified, part-time and temporary employees are included in the head-count calculation.

 - EEO-1 Report – You must annually submit employment data categorized by race/ethnicity, gender, and job category to the EEOC.
 (State and local governments, primary and secondary school systems, institutions of higher learning and tax-exempt private membership clubs other than labor organizations are exempt.)

 - Worker Adjustment and Retraining Notification (WARN) Act – In the event of a plant closing or mass layoff, you are required to provide a 60-day advance written notice to affected employees.
 (Regular federal, state and local government entities that provide public services are NOT covered.)

 What if I don’t currently have the required number of employees but I have previously?

 If your company had the minimum number of employees for each working day in each of 20 or more calendar weeks during the current or preceding calendar year, your company meets the threshold.
 Part-time and temporary employees are included in the head-count calculation, except where specified otherwise.

 How do I stay compliant with all these federal laws?

 While this feels like a lot to track without even touching on state or local laws, our HR experts are here to ensure your company remains compliant through every stage of its growth.
-For more information or to request a free quote, please provide information below and our business development team will contact you soon!
+For more information or to request a free quote, book a consultation and our business development team will contact you soon!